MattVale1/RPSLib/README.md

 You can simply copy/paste this file into your Unity project or use the one provided in the bin.

 # Usage:
-Within your code, you can access the DLL by simply ryping "RPS." and then the class you require.
+Within your code, you can access the DLL by simply typing `RPS.` and then the class you require.
 ### Examples:
 ```
 // Returns a GameObject at the mouse position.